2019–20 Port Vale F.C. season: EFL League Two

 Vale's habit of losing points from winning positions was demonstrated again on New Year's Day as they blew a half-time lead to draw 2–2 with Macclesfield Town.
 Having been eliminated from two cup competitions in a week, they went to second-bottom Stevenage on 11 January and seemed to heading for a goalless draw until Conlon was fouled in the penalty box, leaving Pope to score the game's only goal from the penalty spot on 88 minutes.
-However three days later they lost 2–1 at Morecambe after going two goals down within the opening 12 minutes, who had been bottom of the table before Stevanage's defeat to Vale; the consolation goal was scored by Gibbons, his first goal in senior football.
+However, three days later they lost 2–1 at Morecambe after going two goals down within the opening 12 minutes, who had been bottom of the table before Stevanage's defeat to Vale; Gibbons scored the consolation goal, his first goal in senior football.
 They returned to Vale Park to play out-of-form Leyton Orient and won 1–0 thanks for a strike from Amoo, closing the gap to the play-offs to three points.
-However they then fell to a 3–0 defeat at league leaders Swindon Town after losing Smith to injury on 29 minutes.
+However, they then fell to a 3–0 defeat at league leaders Swindon Town after losing Smith to injury on 29 minutes.
 Vale then beat second-placed Exeter City 3–1 at home after turning round a half-time deficit thanks to a brace from Bennett.
 The January transfer window was a quiet one for the "Valiants", though Askey did re-sign defender Mitch Clark on loan from Leicester City.
 The board of directors was also reshuffled, with Carol Shanahan named as sole chair whilst husband Kevin took an ambassadorial role.

-Clark's cross was deflected into the net to give Vale a 1–0 home lead over Salford City, though they went on draw the game 1–1 after 2015 summer transfer window target Tom Elliott netted a 75th-minute equaliser.
-The following week saw a drab game at Northampton Town, but a Worrall goal won all three points for the Vale and lifted them out of tenth position for the first time in over two months.
+Clark's cross was deflected into the net to give Vale a 1–0 home lead over Salford City, though they went on to draw the game 1–1 after the 2015 summer transfer window target Tom Elliott netted a 75th-minute equaliser.
+The following week saw a drab game at Northampton Town.
+Still, a Worrall goal won all three points for the Vale and lifted them out of tenth position for the first time in over two months.
 They made it back-to-back wins with an eventful 3–2 victory at Forest Green Rovers; Vale led by three goals with 12 minutes to go, but a straight red for Clark was followed by two goals for Rovers and a second yellow card for Pope.
 In the face of multiple suspensions and the difficult conditions posed by Storm Dennis, Vale cruised to a 3–0 home victory over Colchester United to take their place in the play-offs, with Conlon scoring his first of the season and Cullen bagging a brace.
-The following week Vale brought a large away following to Walsall, but had to settle for a point after twice losing the lead in a 2–2 draw.
+The following week Vale brought a large away following to Walsall but had to settle for a point after twice losing the lead in a 2–2 draw.
 They picked up an identical result at home to Scunthorpe United the following week, surrendering a 2–1 lead to a 90th-minute George Miller equaliser.